johanhalse/grundler/README.md

 ## Configuration

 There's only one configuration directive at this point and it's called `nodulePath`.
 Say you have all your JS source files in a directory called `src`.
-The you might want your dependencies to live in `src/nodules`.
+Then you might want your dependencies to live in `src/nodules`.
 Add the `nodulePath` directive to your package.json like so:
 ```json
 {
   "dependencies": {},